Emulator Issues #8990

 Perhaps I should specify: I can load up Dolphin 4.0.2 and do the scan for the game ID, and I will always find the address that it is supposed to be.
 Then, I can open a newer version of Dolphin, open it in Cheat Engine without messing with the settings at all, and do the scan, and the correct address will not show up.
 So to sum that up, Cheat Engine is not the problem.

-Updated by yoshifan over 8 years ago
+Updated by yoshifan about 9 years ago

 Hmm... so on newer Dolphin, what addresses does the scan turn up for you?
 I actually tend to get 3 or 4 addresses ending in 0000 when I scan with a game running.
 For example, on 4.0-7365 I get 7FFF0000, 27FFF0000, 2FFFF0000, and 33FFF0000.

-Updated by Zephiles over 8 years ago
+Updated by Zephiles about 9 years ago

 yoshifan wrote: